Winner of Gourmet Britain's "Best B & B / Restaurant with Rooms" Award 2012

 - Seats: 60, plus an outside terrace

-- Wine: a well-chosen list kicks off at around the £18 mark
+- Wine: a well-chosen list has modest mark-ups

 - Wheelchair access: Yes